RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Reference list entry

-In your reference list for **film/movie**:
+In your reference list for **film or movie**:

 - Put the director's name.
 If there is no acknowledged director, put the producer's name.
+The

+- producer or director could be a person or an organisation.

 - Put the year of release.

-- Place the title of the film/movie in italics, followed by the format of the resource in square brackets, i.e. \[motion picture\].
+- Place the title of the film or movie in italics, followed by the format of the resource in square brackets, i.e. [motion picture].

+- Documentaries, instructional or educational videos are classed as motion pictures that are non-fictional, so you still put **[motion picture]** for these.
+Movies are also classed as motion picture that are either fictional (made up) or non-fictional (true story), so you also put **[motion picture]** for these.

+- If there is a series name, include it after the format (do not italicise series name), along with any episode number if there is any, e.g. Shedding light on energy (episode 3).

 In your reference list for **television program**: